Skip to main content

 Limitations

-The total map size of the user metadata must not exceed 50 KB.
+The total map size of the app user metadata must not exceed 50 KB.
 If this validation fails, the update method is dropped with the appropriate console message.

-User metadata vs. Ticket metadata
+App user metadata vs. Ticket metadata

 • First and last name

-• User ID
+• App user ID

 • Address